 #66 Shop, Dine and Be Entertained at Easton Town Center

 Designed to resemble a small town with an aim to evoke a nostalgic experience, Easton Town Center is an open-air mall – and shopping there is one of the fun things to do near Columbus, Ohio.

 The urban retail center features top brands, major retailers and unique shops.
 Sprinkled in are top restaurants and fun bars.
 Additionally, Easton hosts community events – like free concerts, summer movies and outdoor fitness classes.

-A premier shopping destination north of the city, Polaris Fashion Place is one of the places to go near Columbus, Ohio for retail therapy, stellar dining experiences and entertaining events.
+Another premier shopping destination, Polaris Fashion Place is one of the places to go near Columbus, Ohio for retail therapy, stellar dining experiences and entertaining events.

 There are more than 170 retailers at the Polaris Mall.
-To be honest, however, we like it best for the area dining and entertainment – like the free summer concert series.
+However, we like it best for the area dining and entertainment – like the free summer concert series.